 The Maturing of Prescriptive AI

-Prescriptive AI generates natural language recommendations for the agent or supervisor, enabling the contact center to address areas of concern more quickly.
+Prescriptive AI generates natural language recommendations for the agent or supervisor.
+That enabling the contact center to address areas of concern more quickly.

 The Rise of Hyper-Personalization

-Hyper-personalization unites real-time customer data with AI to generate insights that companies can use for strategic individualization through a system or human intervention, making customer journeys unique and personal.
+Hyper-personalization unites real-time customer data with AI to generate insights.
+That help companies can use for strategic individualization through a system or human intervention, making customer journeys unique and personal.

 New Customer Satisfaction Scoring Models

-Contact centers will rely on more holistic and connected scoring methods that use customer data, predictive analytics, and machine learning to measure CX.
+Contact centers will connected scoring methods that use customer data, predictive analytics, and machine learning to measure CX.

 Solve Communication Challenges with Fonada’s Cloud Contact Center Solutions